 Whatever you do, do not wash fish with fresh water after this.

 No matter where you store fish, wrap it with paper towel.
 You want paper towel to absorb drips from the fish.
 The last thing you want to do is to let it soak in its drips.
-That’s the end of sashimi.
+That would be the end of sashimi.
 If you store for several days, you should change paper towel everyday.

-Many people don’t like to store fish in fridge because the circulated air will dry out the fish.
+Some people don’t like to store fish in fridge because the circulated air will dry out the fish.
 It’s true that fish dries out faster than meats.
 But a little dry surface is good to preserve hygiene and moisture inside.
-I think it’s perfectly OK to wrap fish with paper towel and keep it in the fridge for a couple of days.
-I’ve done it only a couple of times as I usually store in my cooler box.
+I think it’s perfectly OK to wrap fish only with paper towel and keep it in the fridge.
 The circulated air dries only the skin.

 You sure want to leave the skin on at this point no matter what.
 Big fish like tuna would need to be sliced into fillet bars to be kept.
 But after aging, sushi chef would scrape all the surfaces of the meat.
-You don’t want to leave a little piece of fillet in the fridge as you would scrape the surface and get nothing left.
+You want to keep the fish as a whole as much as possible, with as few cuts as possible.
 We are talking about aging the fish.
 You want to leave the skin on for as long as you can.
 And with the skin on, and with the paper towel to absorb drips and avoid direct contact with circulated air, leaving fish in the fridge is no problem.

 Curing fish with Pichitto!